-- Utilized "GEARS" (Georgia Electronic Accident Reporting System) data for system monitoring. - Utilized "TADA" (Traffic Analysis and Data Application) data for system monitoring. - Updated the GIS data set (maps) using GDOT's prior year, traffic study and HAMPO traffic counts and posted these to the web site for access by the developers. - Updated system performance report and coordinated with MPO staff on uploading it to the website. - Coordinated with GDOT District 5 regarding US 84/SR 38 safety analysis performed from Patriots Trail to Ralph Quarterman.
+- Utilized "GEARS" (Georgia Electronic Accident Reporting System) data for system monitoring. - Utilized "TADA" (Traffic Analysis and Data Application) data for system monitoring. - Updated the GIS data set (maps) using GDOT's prior year, traffic study and HAMPO traffic counts and posted these to the web site for access by the developers. - Updated system performance report and coordinated with MPO staff on uploading it to the website.

-FY 2023 Activities
+FY 2024 Activities